Air cleaner FAQ for virus filtration

 "What about particles of the size of bacteria or viruses?
 AHAM does not provide any presentation of the efficiency for reducing the bacterial or viral load with the current CADR measurements.
 The AHAM procedures do not test against virus particles, and at present there is no renowned peer review for air cleaners worldwide which would make this possible."

-Therefore, Trotec does not specify any CADR value for the high-performance air purifiers TAC XT, TAC V+, TAC M, TAC ECO and AirgoClean® One since this value would have no significance or relevance whatsoever for virus filtration.
+Therefore, Trotec does not specify any CADR value for the high-performance air purifiers TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC and AirgoClean® One since this value would have no significance or relevance whatsoever for virus filtration.

 02.03 – HEPA – essential or only hype?